 - that a radius of up to 30km (or 16 nautical miles) from the source is applied and,

 - a vertical extent from the surface to the upper limit of the FIR/UIR or control area (CTA) is to be applied.

-After 5 November 2020, this is applied even if detailed information on the release is available.

 If the radioactive release site is close to the FIR boundary, then the SIGMET may be displayed as shown in the figure below.
 The neighbouring FIR will need to issue a SIGMET for the remaining portion of the circle.